DIY method for producing PCBs (and front panels) at home

-Now, iron the design to the PCB.
-It is critical that you make sure that you iron without steam.
+3. Now, iron the design to the PCB.
+You must make sure that you iron without steam.
 Iron smoothly but firmly, starting at a corner, working your way around the rest of the board, making sure that you don’t leave bubbles, you will see when it is completely attached to the board.

 There is no fixed time, but iron until you see that all of the PCB diagram is attached to the board… It could be a minute or less, the size of the board is relatively proportional to the amount of time that needs to be spent.

 I like to put pages of a magazine under the PCB so that I can forcefully iron with two hands without worrying about sliding the PCB around on the table.